A Correlatively Sparse Lagrange Multiplier Expression Relaxation for Polynomial Optimization: Preliminaries

-It is clear that, when the minimum of (\ref{eq:pb}) is attained at some KKT points, then the optimal values of (\ref{eq:pb}) and (\ref{eq:pblme}) are identical.
-Indeed, the existence of LMEs guarantees that every minimizer of (\ref{eq:pb}), if it exists, must be a KKT point \cite[Proposition~5.1]{nie2019tight}, thus solving (\ref{eq:pb}) is equivalent to solving the reformulation (\ref{eq:pblme}).
-When moment-SOS relaxations are applied, finite convergence is guaranteed under some generic conditions: \begin{theorem}\cite[Theorem~3.3]{nie2019tight} Suppose LMEs exist and (\ref{eq:pblme}) has a nonempty feasible set.
-Denote by $f^*,\theta_k$ and $\theta'_k$ the optimal values for (\ref{eq:pb}), the SOS relaxation (\ref{eq:msos}) and the moment relaxation (\ref{eq:mmom}) of (\ref{eq:pblme}) respectively.
-Then, we have $f^*=\theta_k=\theta'_k$ holds for all $k$ big enough, if $IQ(c_{eq},c_{in})$ is archimedean and the minimum value of (\ref{eq:pb}) is attained at a KKT point. \end{theorem} Recently, LMEs have been widely used in various problems given by polynomial functions, such as bilevel programmings, Nash equilibrium problems, tensor computation, etc. We refer to \cite{nie2020nash,NieTang21,nie2021lagrange,nie2018complete,nie2021saddle} for applications of LMEs.
-One wonders when LMEs exist, i.e., there exist matrices $L(x), D(x)$ such that (\ref{a:LGI}) holds.
-We say the constraining tuple $(c_1\ddd c_{\hm})$ nonsingular if the matrix $\bG(x)$ given in (\ref{eq:gsedf}) has full column rank for all $x\in\mathbb{C}^n$.
+It is clear that when the minimum of (\ref{eq:pb}) is attained at some KKT points, the optimal values of (\ref{eq:pb}) and (\ref{eq:pblme}) are identical.
+In fact, the existence of LMEs guarantees that every minimizer of (\ref{eq:pb}), if it exists, must be a KKT point \cite[Proposition~5.1]{nie2019tight}, thus solving (\ref{eq:pb}) is equivalent to solving the reformulation (\ref{eq:pblme}).
+When Moment-SOS relaxations are applied, finite convergence is guaranteed under some generic conditions: \begin{theorem}\cite[Theorem~3.3]{nie2019tight} Suppose LMEs exist and (\ref{eq:pblme}) has a nonempty feasible set.
+Denote by $\theta_d$ the optimal value of the $d$th order SOS relaxation~\eqref{eq:msos} of the polynomial optimization problem~\eqref{eq:pblme}.
+Then, we have that $f_{\min}=\theta_d$ holds for all $d$ big enough if $IQ(c_{eq},c_{in})$ is archimedean and the minimum value of (\ref{eq:pb}) is attained at a KKT point. \end{theorem}

+Recently, LMEs have been widely used in various problems given by polynomial functions, such as bilevel polynomial optimization, Nash equilibrium problems, tensor computation, etc. We refer to \cite{nie2020nash,NieTang21,nie2021lagrange,nie2018complete,nie2021saddle} for applications of LMEs.

+{One wonders when LMEs exist, i.e., when there exist matrices $L(x), D(x)$ such that~\eqref{a:LGI} holds.
+We say that the constraining tuple $(g,h)$ is {\it nonsingular} if the matrix $\bG(x)$ given in (\ref{eq:gsedf}) has a full column rank for all $x\in\mathbb{C}^n$.
 For (\ref{eq:pb}), LMEs exist if and only if its constraining tuple is nonsingular \cite[Proposition~5.1]{nie2019tight}.
-We would like to remark that when polynomials $c_1\ddd c_{\hm}$ are generic, the nonsingularity condition holds (we say a property holds generically if it holds for all points of inputting data but a set of Lebesgue measure zero).
-However, there are cases that LMEs do not exist.
-We refer to \cite{nie2019tight,NieTang21} for more details.
+We would like to remark that when the polynomials $c_1\ddd c_{\hm}$ are generic\footnote{We say a property holds generically if it holds for all points of input data but a set of Lebesgue measure zero.}, the nonsingularity condition holds.
+However, there are cases when LMEs do not exist; see~\cref {ep:ball} for a concrete example and also~\cite{nie2019tight,NieTang21} for more details.
+In the following example, we give the matrices $L(x)$ and $D(x)$ for a special box-constrained problem.
+The general methodology for formulating LMEs can be found in~\Cref{sec:appLME}. \begin{example} Consider the polynomial optimization problem with box constraints